In Flanders fields the poppies blow

 Our WW1 commemorations began on Friday 13 June 2014 with an exciting and haunting concert in the Cathedral.
 Attended by the Regional Chairman of the British Legion, the internationally acclaimed violinist Rupert Marshall-Luck and pianist Matthew Rickard presented a programme of music from the First World War including the UK Premiere of the Violin Sonata in G major (Gallipoli) of Frederick Septimus Kelly, a gifted composer, born in 1881 in Australia and educated at Eton College.
 His Sonata in G minor was composed in 1915 in Kelly’s tent at Gallipoli, hence the work’s appellation.
 It was complemented in this concert by Ivor Gurney’s passionately intense Sonata in E- flat major, Bristol-based composer John Pickard’s powerful and evocative Insomnia, and Vaughan Williams’s beautifully poetic The Lark Ascending, its performance marking the centenary of its composition inspired by the experience of walking out on the beautiful and wild North Kent coast.

-The Clifton International Festival of Music in June 2015 highlighted the WW1 Commemorations with concerts and recitals. http://www.cliftonfestival.com
+The Clifton International Festival of Music in June 2017 includes a concert "Into the Light" as part of the WW1 Commemorations

 There are additional music and social events for subsequent years in the planning which will be publicised on our website WW1 page and in the printed programmes that will be available and distributed nearer the time.